 This course will develop the research abilities of graduate students in Engineering.
-The goal of the course is to equip students with both gualitative and guantitative tools to conduct research.
+The goal of the course is to equip students with both qualitative and quantitative tools to conduct research.
 This is practical course designed to help graduate students arrive at a workable thesis plan, & a comprehensive knowledge of the resources available to them to pursue it.
 It covers the thesis as a type of writing, project planning, time management, research ethics, information retrieval, and professional skills.

-GENG 603 Advanced Numerical Analysis Credit Hours: 3
+Advanced Numerical Analysis

-Credit Hours: 12 This course aims at understanding the construction and appropriate use of numerical algorithms that provide solutions to science and engineer-A distinct and original contribution to basic knowledge of the subject. ing problems.
-The following algorithms are studied; root finding, inter-The student will be required to show initiative and resourcefulness in polation and approximation of functions, numerical differentiation and overcoming both theoretical and practical difficulties by devising novel integration, numerical solutions of ordinary differential equations and ways and means of achieving objectives that elude the more convenboundary value problems.
-An emphasis will be given to understanding tional approaches to them.
-The course is a test of initiative and of the the accuracy, convergence, divergence, limit analysis, efficiency, and student's ability to accept responsibility and bring a task to a satisfacstability of various algorithms.
-The course will use some commercially tory conclusion. available software such as MATLAB.
+This course aims at understanding the construction and appropriate use of numerical algorithms that provide solutions to science and engineering problems.
+The following algorithms are studied; root finding, interpolation and approximation of functions, numerical differentiation and integration, numerical solutions of ordinary differential equations and boundary value problems.
+An emphasis will be given to understanding the accuracy, convergence, divergence, limit analysis, efficiency, and stability of various algorithms.
+The course will use some commercially available software such as MATLAB.